-Legal requirements for food and drink labelling
+Legal UK requirements for food and drink labelling

 I wrote an article that mirrors this information after a recall from an Apprentice Winner.
 You can find it here.

 For prepacked food and drink labelling, there are the following minimum legal requirements, regarding labels.
 These can be applied to products or in documents that accompany the consignment, in no particular order.
-Some of these are required to be on the front of the packaging, and others must be grouped together in the same “field of view”.
+Some of these are required to be on the front of the packaging, and others must be grouped together in the same “field of vision”.
 There are also requirements regarding the size of font that must be used for certain information.
 If in doubt, speak to your local Primary Authority or Trading Standards department:

 - Legal name of the product.